AhmedYahyaE/laravel-multi-vendor-e-commerce-application/README.md

 # Laravel Multi-vendor E-commerce Application (Mega Project)
-YourJob is a powerful and user-friendly Laravel application for searching for jobs and posting vacancies too.
-This application is designed to help job seekers find relevant job opportunities quickly and efficiently.
-With its intuitive interface, responsive/mobile first design, and advanced search capabilities, YourJob makes the job search process a breeze.
+Multi-vendor E-commerce is a mega project/application that is built with Laravel framework.
+The application contains comprehensive and feature-rich modules and functionalities.
+This application is designed to provide a robust platform for businesses to create their online marketplaces, allowing multiple vendors to sell their products and manage their stores within a single platform.
+The application also has its dedicated extensive API, which requires authentication using Laravel Passport package.

-Frontend technologies used: Tailwind CSS (Responsive Design) and Alpine.js library.
+Frontend technologies used: jQuery and AJAX.

 ## Screenshots:
 ### Homepage: